ptitSeb/box64/docs/USAGE.md

  * 1 : Disables the load of vulkan libraries, both the native and the i386 version (can be useful on Pi4, where the vulkan driver is not quite there yet.)

 #### BOX64_SHAEXT *
 Expose or not SHAEXT (a.k.a.
-SHA_NI) capabilites
+SHA_NI) capabilities
- * 0 : Do not expose SHAEXT capabilites
+ * 0 : Do not expose SHAEXT capabilities
- * 1 : Expose SHAEXT capabilites (Default.)
+ * 1 : Expose SHAEXT capabilities (Default.)

 #### BOX64_SSE42 *
-Expose or not SSE 4.2 capabilites
+Expose or not SSE 4.2 capabilities
- * 0 : Do not expose SSE 4.2 capabilites (default when libjvm is detected)
+ * 0 : Do not expose SSE 4.2 capabilities (default when libjvm is detected)
- * 1 : Expose SSE 4.2 capabilites (Default.)
+ * 1 : Expose SSE 4.2 capabilities (Default.)

 #### BOX64_FUTEX_WAITV *
 Use of the new fuext_waitc syscall